Resource-efficient linear-optical generation of GHZ-like states

 Figure~\ref{fig:3} shows the average photon cost $\nu$ for generating a single GHZ-like state as a function of the entanglement parameter $s$ and the number of qubits $N$ in the target state.
 To compare with the value $N2^N$, which represents the average photon cost demonstrated for GHZ state generation using the exhaustive bleeding method in \cite{Bartolucci_2021}, we plot the resource cost dependence on $N$ for different target states in Figure~\ref{fig:3.2}.
 Our modified bleeding method also shows increasing advantage for generating the maximally entangled state $|\text{GHZ}_N(0.5)\rangle$ as $N$ grows.
 For example, at $N=4$ the cost improves from $64$ to $63.7$, and at $N=10$ from $10240$ to $5287.6$.
 In this case, utilizing variable primates does not yield better results when the target state is $|\text{GHZ}_N(0.5)\rangle$, as the optimization converges to non-variable initial primates $|\pi^{(1)}(1,0.5)\rangle$.
 Nevertheless, significant improvements are still achieved due to the introduced tunability of the bleeding process itself.
-Meaning that introduced non-exhaustive bleeding demonstrates advantage.
+This means that the introduced non-exhaustive bleeding demonstrates an advantage.